 To avoid a potential uninsured career, lawyers practicing in a group setting, need to be prepared to buy Tail coverage should the “group” split up and there is no successor to continue to insure the former firm, and its lawyers’ prior acts.

 To be sure that you’re getting the best out of your professional liability insurance policy in terms of cost and coverage, it’s best to shop your coverage once every three years.
-You can do it yourself, or save a considerable amount of time and effort by having an independent broker who specializes in professional liability insurance do it for you.
+You can do it yourself, or save a considerable amount of time and effort by having an independent professional liability insurance broker do it for you.

 Ask any busy professional for their most hated business process, 9 out of 10 will say filling out those darn malpractice insurance applications.
 I have to agree, they're inconsistent, unclear, repetitive, too long and oh-so-tedious.